WICG/navigation-api/README.md

 - It's not possible to navigate to the given entry, e.g. `navigation.traverseTo(key)` was given a non-existant `key`, or `navigation.back()` was called when there's no previous entries in the list of accessible history entries.
 In this case, both promises reject with an `"InvalidStateError"` `DOMException`, and `location.href` and `navigation.currentEntry` stay on their original value.

-- The `navigate` event responds to the navigation using `event.transitionWhile()`.
-In this case the `committed` promise immediately fulfills, while the `finished` promise fulfills or rejects according to the promise(s) passed to `transitionWhile()`.
+- The `navigate` event responds to the navigation using `event.intercept()`.
+In this case the `committed` promise immediately fulfills, while the `finished` promise fulfills or rejects according to any promise(s) returned by handlers passed to `intercept()`.
 (However, even if the `finished` promise rejects, `location.href` and `navigation.currentEntry` will change.)

-- The navigation succeeds, and was a same-document navigation (but not intercepted using `event.transitionWhile()`).
+- The navigation succeeds, and was a same-document navigation (but not intercepted using `event.intercept()`).
 Then both promises immediately fulfill,  and `location.href` and `navigation.currentEntry` will have been set to their new value.

 - The navigation succeeds, and it was a different-document navigation.
 Then the promise will never settle, because the entire document and all its promises will disappear.